Find out whether your property is exempt from Council Tax charges.

 - subject to Closing or Demolition order

-- property currently under responsibility of a bankrupt’s trustee
+- property under responsibility of a bankrupt’s trustee

 Unoccupied and unfurnished property exemptions